Twisted Standard Model in noncommutative geometry I: the field content: Introduction

+The twist of gauge theories have been investigated in a systematic way in \cite{Lett.,Landi:2017aa}, where the twisted version of the first-order condition -- introduced by imitation of the non-twisted case in \cite{buckley} -- has been put onto solid mathematical bases.
+A notion of \emph{minimal twist} of a spectral triple has also been defined, which consists in making several copies of $\A$ act on $\HH$, letting $D$ untouched.
+By doing so, one produces models with new bosonic fields, keeping the fermionic content untouched, in agreement with the state of the art of the Standard Model (indeed the metastability of the electroweak vacuum points towards new scalar fields, but there are no indications of new fermions).
+A procedure for minimally twisting any real spectral triple is to make two copies of the algebra act independently on the eigenspaces of the grading operator.
+However, applied to the Standard Model, this does not produce any extra-scalar field, as explained in \cite{Manuel-Filaci:2020aa}.

+That is why in this paper we investigate another minimal twist of the Standard Model, that does produces an extra scalar $\sigma$.
+The price to pay is a violation of the twisted first order condition, which is taken into account following the way pioneered in \cite{Chamseddine:2013fk} and adapted to the twisted case in \cite{Martinetti:2021aa}.

-Following the results of \cite{Lett.,Landi:2017aa} in which the twist of gauge theories have been investigated in a systematic way, we apply the twisting procedure to the whole spectral triple of the Standard Model.
-Besides the field content of the Standard Model, we find that the extra scalar $\sigma$ actually decomposes into two chiral components $\sigma_r, \sigma_l$ (proposition \ref{proposi:offdiagfluc}) which are independent under a gauge transformation (proposition \ref{prop:gaugesigma}).
+Besides the field content of the Standard Model, we find that the extra scalar $\sigma$ actually decomposes into two chiral components $\sigma_r, \sigma_l$ (proposition \ref{proposi:offdiagfluc}) which are invariant under a gauge transformation (proposition \ref{prop:gaugesigma}).
 We also work out the structure of the $1$-form field $X_\mu$ (proposition \ref{prop:freeunimod}), and study how it behaves under a gauge transformation (proposition \ref{prop:gaugetransform1}).
 In brief, imposing the same unimodular condition as in the non-twisted case, we find that the antiselfadjoint part of the (generalised) $1$-form generated by the free Dirac operator $\ds$ yields exactly the bosonic content of the Standard Model, as in the non-twisted case.
 But there is also a selfadjoint part made of two real $1$-form fields and one selfadjoint $M_3(\C)$-value $1$-form field.
 Altogether these three fields compose the $1$-form field $X_\mu$.

 The complete understanding of the physical meaning of these fields passes through the computation of the fermionic and spectral actions, and will be the object of a second paper \cite{Manuel-Filaci:2020aa}.